Koenvh1/ets2-local-radio/README.md

 * Please check whether your volume slider is above 0%
 * Check whether a different browser (Firefox/Edge) does work
 * Try playing another station
+* If it does not contain `loading 'ets2-telemetry'`, then please try to reinstall the plugin by pressing the "Install plugin" button, or manually copy the content of `\ETS2 Local Radio\plugins\bin` to
+`\Steam\SteamApps\common\Euro Truck Simulator 2\bin`

 _ETS2 Local Radio crashes!_